-4.2 Clustering RTT Values against Route Alternation
+4.2.
+Clustering RTT Values against Route Alternation

-If the distribution of RTT values consists of several groups due to route alternation, it is apparent that the approach to cut off the exceptionally large errors mentioned above is not applicable.
+If the distribution of RTT values consists of several groups due to route alternation, it is apparent that the approach to cut off the exceptionally large errors mentioned above is not sufficient.
 See Figure 8, where we plot minimum values of RTTs against the packet size.
 The RTT values fluctuate to a large extent.
-Of course, it misleads us about the estimation, and the estimation obtained by pathchar and pchar are no longer meaningless.
-Then, our clustering approach presented in Subsection 3.2 becomes necessary to exclude the RTT values obtained by an exceptional route.
+Of course, it misleads us about the estimation, and the estimation obtained by pathchar and pchar are meaningless.
+Then, our clustering approach presented in